mhawksey/GeminiApp/README.md

     region: YOUR_PROJECT_LOCATION,
     project_id: YOUR_PROJECT_ID});
 ```

+> **Note**: Additional users can be added to your Apps Script project by opening IAM & Admin and Granting Access to users with at least the **Vertex AI User** role

 #### Option 3 - Vertex AI Cloud Platform project - Service Account (prototyping/production)

 This option lets you access Gemini in Vertex AI adding a Service Account.
 This let you use the Gemini API with any user that has access to your Apps Script powered solution.
+To use a Service Account you need to add the [OAuth2 Apps Script Library](https://github.com/googleworkspace/apps-script-oauth2) to your project.

 1. [Select or create a Cloud Platform project](https://console.cloud.google.com/project).
 1. [Enable the Vertex AI API](https://console.cloud.google.com/flows/enableapi?apiid=aiplatform.googleapis.com).
-1. Create a Service Account and add the Vertex AI User role.
+1. Follow the instructions to [create a Service Account](https://ai.google.dev/examples/slides-advisor#create_a_service_account) and [install service account key](https://ai.google.dev/examples/slides-advisor#create_and_install_service_account_key)
-1. Create a JSON key and store the entire contents in your Apps Script project as a Script Property
+1. Follow the steps to [setup the OAuth2 Apps Script Library](https://github.com/googleworkspace/apps-script-oauth2?tab=readme-ov-file#setup) in your Apps Script project.
-5. Add the [GeminiApp library](src/GeminiApp.js) to your project as a new script file.
+1. Add the [GeminiApp library](src/GeminiApp.js) to your project as a new script file.
-6. In your main script file you can initialize the GeminiApp library by calling the `new GeminiApp(configObject)` method providing a [supported region](https://cloud.google.com/vertex-ai/docs/generative-ai/model-reference/gemini#http_request) and Service Account key:
+1. In your main script file you can initialize the GeminiApp library by calling the `new GeminiApp(configObject)` method providing a [supported region](https://cloud.google.com/vertex-ai/docs/generative-ai/model-reference/gemini#http_request) and Service Account key:

 ```javascript
 const credentials = PropertiesService.getScriptProperties().getProperty("SERVICE_ACCOUNT_KEY");